 What used to be relegated to the crunchy, self-help section of the book store is now covered everywhere from Vogue to the New York Times T magazine.
 BE YOURSELF is what the headlines say making it loud and clear — authenticity is in style!
 But how do you style yourself authentically?

 Unfortunately, it’s not as simple as the bold faced cover lines coming at us from the newsstand.
 The message, Be You is in direct contrast to the mixed messages surfacing from the assortment of editing, cropping and filters permeating our socials.
 The look of authenticity is unclear.
 Is it Beyonce who woke up like this?
 (Maybe.)
-Or Kate Hudson fish gaping on the red carpet?
+Or Hollywood starlets fish gaping on the red carpet?
 (Unlikely.)

 It seems authenticity is on a spectrum.
 While posting a no make-up selfie veers towards the truly authentic, the multiple attempts at finding the right pose along with capturing the most flattering light swings that pendulum towards the month long prep that goes into getting red carpet ready, the opposite of authenticity.

 This delusion of what’s real (no makeup, bedhead hair?) is clouding our perception, and impacting our ability to be ourselves.
 How much of myself can I actually be may become the question.

 The answer depends on what feels comfortable for you.
 Where on the spectrum does your look of authenticity sit?
 Are you a let-it-all-hang-out kind of person who thinks TMI stands for Tell Me It-All, and uploading your latest botox experience on Youtube feels fine.
 Or do you prefer to reserve your beauty secrets for your inner circle, if anyone at all.

 There’s no right or wrong answer here.
 It’s how you roll.
 Your style.
 Your individuality.
 Your version of who you want to be, and how you want to share it.